Why Do Some Newspapers Refuse LLC Publication Ads?

 Before paying for publication, ask the newspaper to confirm in writing that they're currently designated by your county clerk.
 This protects you if there's any dispute later.

 One newspaper refusing your ad doesn't mean you're stuck.
-Every county has designated options—you just need to find them.
+Every county has designated options — you just need to find them through the county clerk's office.

 Follow this process to avoid refusals and ensure valid publication: